pubnub/pubnub-mcp-server/resources/sdk_docs/go_objects.md

 #### Response

-ManageMemberships() returns PNManageMembershipsResponse:
+The ManageMemberships() operation returns a PNManageMembershipsResponse with:

-- Data []PNMemberships — See PNMemberships.
+- Data ([]PNMemberships)
-- TotalCount int
+- TotalCount (int)
-- Next string
+- Next (string)
-- Prev string
+- Prev (string)

 ## Channel members

 ### Get channel members

-Returns a list of members in a channel.
-Includes user metadata for members with stored metadata.
+Returns a list of members in a channel; can include user metadata.

 #### Method(s)